codefresh-io/docs.codefresh.io/_posts/2023-11-30-nov-release-notes.md

 * Some GitOps Runtimes not displayed in List view.
 * Incorrect behavior with `ServerSideApply` for Hybrid GitOps Runtimes.
 * Incomplete list of Pull Requests and Jira issues in Timeline tab of GitOps Apps dashboard when Kubernetes and deployments and Rollouts are both used in the same application.
+* Unable to add managed clusters to GitOps Runtimes.
+* Unable to add a non-OpenShift cluster to GitOps Runtimes.
+* Truncated names for the Labels filter when clicking **More filters** in GitOps Apps dashboard.